numbbo/coco/docs/coco-doc/source/index.rst

 Our idea behind an aggregation is to make a statistical summary over a set or subset of *problems of interest* over which we assume a uniform distribution [BBO2016perf]_.
-From a practical perspective this means to have no simple way to distinguish between these problems and select an optimization algorithm accordingly --- in which case an aggregation would have no significance --- and that we are likely to face each problem with similar probability.
+From a practical perspective this means to have no simple way to distinguish between these problems and to select an optimization algorithm accordingly---in which case an aggregation would have no significance---and that we are likely to face each problem with similar probability.
 We do not aggregate over dimension, because dimension can and should be used for algorithm selection.

 We have several ways to aggregate the resulting runtimes.

- - Empirical cumulative distribution functions (|ECDF|).
-In the domain of optimization, |ECDF| are also known as *data profiles* [MOR2009]_.
-We prefer the simple |ECDF| over the more innovative performance profiles [MOR2002]_ for two reasons.
+ - Empirical cumulative distribution functions (|ECDFs|).
+In the domain of optimization, |ECDFs| are also known as *data profiles* [MOR2009]_.
+We prefer the simple |ECDFs| over the more innovative performance profiles [MOR2002]_ for two reasons.
-   |ECDF| do not depend on other presented algorithms, that is, they are
+   |ECDFs| do not depend on other presented algorithms, that is, they are
-   entirely comparable across different publications.  |ECDF| separate in a natural way easy problems from difficult problems for the considered algorithm.
-We usually display |ECDF| on the log scale, which makes the area above the curve and the *difference area* between two curves a meaningful conception [BBO2016perf].
+   entirely comparable across different publications.  |ECDFs| separate in a natural way easy problems from difficult problems for the considered algorithm.
+We usually display |ECDFs| on the log scale, which makes the area above the curve and the *difference area* between two curves a meaningful conception [BBO2016perf].